sprilukin/lib_BL999/README.md

 }

 void loop() {
-    //wait infinetly until data will be received bl999_wait_rx();
+    //wait infinetly until data will be received.
+Either correct or not.
+CRC does not checked at this moment bl999_wait_rx();

     //If data received and CRC correct - print to serial